codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-ios-add-provisioning-profile.md

 <br>
 {{<notebox>}}
-**Note:** When you make essential changes to a provisioning profile, like modifying the app ID or adding/removing capabilities from the profile identifier, the provisioning profile becomes invalid.
+**Note:** When you make essential changes to a provisioning profile, such as modifying the app ID, adding/removing capabilities from the profile identifier, or changing the certificates assigned to that profile, the provisioning profile becomes invalid.
 In such situations, you need to generate a new provisioning profile with these updates and then re-upload it to Codemagic.
 {{</notebox>}}